 Attentive participation and informed discussions are critical to the learning process; they make classes more interesting and enjoyable for all the students.
-Students are encouraged to come prepared to class, to participate, to ask questions, and to volunteer substantive comments freely.
+Students are expected to come prepared to class, to participate, to ask questions, and to volunteer substantive comments freely.
 Preparation for class may include assigned readings before class, some problem solving or special preparation work for computer based sessions, and some submissions to Canvas prior to class.
 Please, refer to the Canvas site on up to date information and expectations for each session.
+Your participation grade will be based on